Shuttle/shuttle-core/overview-service-host.md

 ---
 # Generic Service Host

-The generic host located is package `shuttle-core-host` is an executable assembly used to execute code either within a console window or as a Windows service.
+The generic host is an executable assembly used to execute code either within a console window or as a Windows service.
 Since it can host your code while running in Visual Studio it makes debugging very easy.
 No need to attach a debugger to a Windows service.

 A typical implementation would be the following: